RenderKit/embree/doc/src/compilation.md

 ### Windows Graphics Driver Installation

-In order to run the SYCL tutorials on HPG hardware, you first need to install the proper graphics drivers for your graphics card from [https://www.intel.com](https://www.intel.com).
-Embree will work with graphics driver version 101.4027 or later.
+In order to run the SYCL tutorials on HPG hardware, you first need to install the graphics drivers for your graphics card from [https://www.intel.com](https://www.intel.com).
+Please make sure to have installed version 31.0.101.4314 or newer.

 CMake Configuration